 When the world’s tallest trees are just one highlight of a hike — and maybe not even the main highlight — you’ve found a pretty spectacular place.

 Home Creek, which runs through the canyon, occasionally floods in the winter but the canyon is typically accessible year around.
+Note: After rains, hikes into the canyon can be limited.

 Every square inch of the steep walls is covered with five different types of ferns as well as a variety of other plants and mosses.
 The dense foliage creates its own microclimate, with the dripping of water a constant companion as you make your way through the canyon.